-As groups prepare for their presentations, should a member(s) feel others in the group is/are not "carrying their weight", and should dialog among members not resolve this, they should approach the TAs.
+As groups prepare for their presentations, should a member(s) feel that their partner is not "carrying their weight", and should dialog with that partner not resolve this, they should approach the TAs.
 However, this cannot be done the day before, or the day of, the presentation.
 So, prepare early!